anuket-project/anuket-specifications/CONTRIBUTING.md

 - A PR must reference the issue it is resolving in the description field.
    - using GitHub predefined keyword "Fixes Issue#" will automatically close the issue which the PR is resolving when it is merged.
 - A PR for an issue must only be created by the contributor assigned to the issue (either by self assignment or by the respective sub-project lead).
 - Only the person assigned ("assignee") to a PR may edit it.
-The normal process is for others to make suggests in "Comments" but not directly edit a PR unless the assignee has granter another contributor permission to contribute directly to the PR.
+The normal process is for others to make suggests in "Comments" but not directly edit a PR unless the assignee has granted another contributor permission to contribute directly to the PR.
 - A PR is recommended to only create/modify content within the scope of a single chapter in a single sub-project if possible.
 - A PR should only add/change content related to the issue associated with the PR.
 - Comments/sub-Conversations within a PR may only be marked Resolved by: